- Facts to Know

 Why is HIV testing recommended for all pregnant women?

-There are medical therapies available to lower the chance of an HIV-infected pregnant woman passing HIV to her infant before, during or after birth.
-HIV testing and counseling also provide an opportunity for infected women to find out they are infected and to gain access to medical treatment that may delay HIV disease progression in themselves.
+There are medical therapies available that dramatically lower the chance of an HIV-infected pregnant woman passing HIV to her infant before, during or after birth.
+HIV testing and counseling also provide an opportunity for infected women to find out they are infected and to gain access to medical treatment that will delay or prevent HIV disease progression in themselves.

 Can I get HIV from open-mouth kissing?